bpatra/personal-blog/_posts/2021-05-10-kmailprint-1-milion-pdfs-later.md

 comments: []
 ---

-In 2015, I used to creating Office Addin with the traditional COM/VSTO approach and I heard about this new model to create Office Addin.
-These were web addins, the model was entirely different from what I used to develop.
+In 2012, while working at eFront I used to creating traditional Office Addin.
+At that time we leveraged the COM/VSTO technologies.
+Few years later I heard about this new generation of  Office Addins.
+They were actualy web addins, the model was entirely different from what I used to develop.
 Office was about 1 billion user at that time and this promise of a market place to distribute was definitely exciting.
 I developped quickly two addins.
 The first one was an Excel add-in allowing you to sync your spreadsheet with Google Analytics data, the second one KMailPrint was a simple virtual printer for Outlook, allowing you to print in a nicely formatted PDF.

 {% include image-caption.html imageurl='/assets/images/posts/kmailprint-story/screenshot-addin-commands.jpg' caption="The Outlook addin loads in a task pane.
 It also allows yout to directly call command from a contextual menu directly in the email." position_class="image-center" size_class="small" %}